-To ensure the standing of the Company's premier venues, Mr. Dolan has taken on a number of restoration projects throughout his tenure.
-In January 2014, the legendary Forum arena in Inglewood, California re-opened after undergoing a reinvention that created the largest indoor performance venue in the country focused on music and entertainment.
-This followed the October 2013 completion of a three-year Transformation of the Madison Square Garden Arena designed to significantly enhance the experience of customers, athletes, entertainers, suite holders and partners.
-Mr. Dolan was also the catalyst for a restoration of the Company's Beacon Theatre, which was renewed to its former grandeur in early 2009.
-Among his most significant accomplishments as MSG chairman, Mr. Dolan also spearheaded a multimillion-dollar restoration of Radio City Music Hall, in 1999.
+Mr. Dolan has spearheaded a number of restoration projects throughout his tenure to ensure the continued prominence of the Company’s premier venues.
+In January 2014 the legendary Forum arena in Inglewood, California re-opened as the largest indoor performance venue in the country focused on music and entertainment.
+This followed the October 2013 completion of a three-year Transformation of the Madison Square Garden Arena, which has significantly enhanced the experience of customers, athletes, entertainers, suite holders and partners.
+In addition, Mr. Dolan led the restorations of the Company’s famed Beacon Theatre in early 2009, and the celebrated national landmark, Radio City Music Hall, in 1999.
 Mr. Dolan’s efforts to expand MSG’s entertainment properties have also included the purchase of The Chicago Theater, which was built in 1921 as one of the country's most opulent motion picture houses.

 Mr. Dolan has led MSG's response to local and national tragedies.
 He played a principal role in organizing several extraordinary benefit concerts, including “12-12-12,” which raised more than $50 million for the victims of Hurricane Sandy; "The Concert For New York City," which generated more than $35 million in aid for 9/11 victims and heroes; and "From The Big Apple to The Big Easy," which raised nearly $9 million for Hurricane Katrina relief.
 Mr. Dolan also supports The Madison Square Garden Company's ongoing commitment to the community, particularly through the Garden of Dreams Foundation, the non-profit charity that works closely with all areas at the company to help children throughout the New York metropolitan area.